Gene and Nell Hawkins

-As a boy, Wallace Eugene Hawkins helped his father, Will Hawkins, with farm work and the farm animals.
+As a boy, Wallace Eugene Hawkins helped his father Will Hawkins with farm work and the farm animals.
 Occasionally, they were hired by a Fox Mountain farmer to work the mountain road.
-During the 1930s, when the convicts were brought to Dade to build a road across Lookout Mountain, Gene hauled personnel and materials for the construction.
+During the 1930’s, when the convicts were brought to Dade to build a road across Lookout Mountain, Gene hauled personnel and materials for the construction.
 Then he joined the railway maintenance crew that maintained the railroad in the Rising Fawn, Cloverdale and Battelle areas.
 Gene walked to and from work.
-After about ten years with the railroad, he was called by the U.S. Army in 1943.
+After about ten years with the railroad, he was called up by the US Army in 1943.
 He served in Wisconsin as a guard of German prisoners and at a Huntsville, Alabama hospital.
 In January 1946, he was discharged, returned to Rising Fawn, his family and his wife.
 In addition to a part-time job of driving Doc Middleton to house calls, Gene landed a job with the Peerless Woolen Mill in Rossville.
 After his first child was born, he moved to the Rossville Boulevard area of Chattanooga.
-He returned to Rising Fawn and in 1951 was employed by Sherman and Reilly, where he worked for 31 years as a machinist and tool and die maker.
+He returned to Rising Fawn and in 1951 was employed by Sherman & Reilly, where he worked for 31 years as a machinist and tool and die maker.
 At 66, he retired and spent his last ten years at home along Cloverdale Road, gardening and enjoying time with his friends, wife, three children and five grandchildren.
-Gene lived from January 13, 1916 until October 25, 1992 as a wonderful, honest, hardworking man and a true Southern gentleman.
+Gene lived from January 13, 1916 until October 25, 1992 as a wonderful, honest, hard-working man and a true Southern gentleman.

-Virginia Ivanell Wofford (February 10, 1924 – Dec 3, 1991) was married to Gene on September 25, 1939.
+Virginia Ivanell Wofford (February 10, 1924 – December 3, 1991) was married to Gene on September 25, 1939.
 Nell was involved in the home economics program as a teenager and worked outside the home when work did not interfere with her primary role of wife and mother.
 Prior to retirement, she was a cashier for Red Food Store in Trenton.
-Nell was active in Cloverdale Baptist church as an adult as she had been at Rising Fawn as a youth.
-Her father had been a sharecropper from Chattooga County whose cycle through DeKalb (AL) and Dade Counties cost him three daughters by marriages, Evelyn to Lester Blevins, Nell to Gene and Rita to Wilburn Phillips.
-The fourth daughter, Betty, and four of five sons, Paul, Jack Gordon and Ronnie Martin settled for a time near Summerville.
+Nell was active in Cloverdale Baptist Church as an adult as she had been at Rising Fawn as a youth.
+Her father had been a sharecropper from Chattooga County whose cycle through DeKalb (AL) and Dade counties cost him three daughters by marriages, Evelyn to Lester Blevins, Nell to Gene and Rita to Wilburn Phillips.
+The fourth daughter, Betty, and four of five sons, Paul, Jack, Gordon and Ronnie Martin settled for a time near Summerville.